Eurozone Inflation Falls Faster Than Expected In March - UrduPoint

 The figure is getting closer to the ECB's two-percent target, which will make the case for cutting rates in June stronger, but analysts do not expect a cut at the next monetary policy meeting on April 11.

-The Frankfurt-based institution has held rates steady since October 2023 after an aggressive rate-hiking campaign to tame soaring inflation.
+The Frankfurt-based bank has held rates steady since October 2023 after an aggressive rate-hiking campaign to tame soaring inflation.

-Eurozone inflation has significantly fallen from the peak of 10.6 percent reached in October 2022 following Russia's invasion of Ukraine and the subsequent impact on energy costs in Europe.
+Eurozone inflation has fallen significantly from the peak of 10.6 percent reached in October 2022 following Russia's invasion of Ukraine, which brought a hefty impact on energy costs in Europe.

 Analysts for Bloomberg and FactSet had expected core inflation to record a smaller fall to 3.0 percent.